giovaborgogno/bluejay-take-home/backend/README.md

 lk app env -w -d .env.local
 ```

-### RAG (Retrieval-Augmented Generation) Setup
+### RAG Setup - Zero to One Knowledge Base

-This starter includes RAG capabilities using LlamaIndex to enhance the assistant with a knowledge base:

-1. **Add your documents**: Place any text files (`.txt`, `.md`, `.pdf`, etc.) in the `src/data/` directory
+The agent has access to Peter Thiel's "Zero to One" through a sophisticated RAG system:

+1. **Document**: The PDF is located in `src/data/zero-to-one.pdf`
+2. **Chapter parsing**: The RAG engine automatically extracts chapter names and page numbers for accurate citations
-2. **First run**: The agent will automatically create a vector index from your documents
+3. **First run**: The agent will create a vector index with chapter-aware metadata
-3. **Subsequent runs**: The agent will load the pre-built index for faster startup
+4. **Subsequent runs**: The pre-built index loads instantly

 The RAG index is stored in `src/retrieval-engine-storage/` and persists between runs.
-To rebuild the index with new documents, simply delete this directory and restart the agent.
+To rebuild the index (e.g., after adding new documents), delete this directory and restart the agent.

+**Example interaction:**

+- User: "What does Thiel say about monopolies?"
+- Agent: "Chapter: You Are Not A Lottery Ticket, p.
+47 — Thiel argues that monopolies drive progress..."

+### Web Search Tool

+The agent can search the web for competitor validation and market research using [Serper.dev](https://serper.dev/).
+Make sure to add your `SERPER_API_KEY` to `.env.local`.

+**Example interaction:**

+- User: "Who else is doing AI voice assistants?"
+- Agent: _searches web and returns competitors_

+### Architecture

+The codebase is modular:

+- `src/rag_engine.py` - RAG initialization with chapter parsing
+- `src/cofounder_agent.py` - CofounderAgent class with YC personality and integrated web search tool
+- `src/agent.py` - Main entrypoint and session setup

 ## Run the agent